malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 it is considered to be a physical indicator of the glass transition, a demonstration that it is more than a kinetic phenomenon.

-![Structural relaxation from a experimental study showing the transition to the two-step process characteristic of heterogeneous dynamics
-*Image from @Mallamace2014 Licensed under CC-BY-NC-SA 3.0* ](../00_Introduction/figures/ortho-terphenyl_structural.png){#fig:relaxation width=80%}

 Relaxations $F(t)$ within systems undergoing Brownian motion, whether structural or rotational will have the form